FerretDB/FerretDB/website/blog/2023-08-14-mongodb-sorting-scalar.md

 title: How MongoDB sorting works for scalar values
 authors: [chi]
 description: >
-  In this blog post, we explore in detail how MongoDB sorting works.
+  In this blog post, we explore in detail how MongoDB sorting works for scalar values.
 keywords:
   - MongoDB sorting
   - BSON comparison order